nervosys/AutonomySim/docs/unreal_projects.md

-# Unreal Environment
+# Unreal Projects

 ## Setting Up the Unreal Project

 ### Option 1: Built-in Blocks Environment

-To get up and running fast, you can use the Blocks project that already comes with AutonomySim.
+To get up and running fast, you can use the `Blocks` project that already comes with `AutonomySim`.
 This is not very highly detailed environment to keep the repo size reasonable but we use it for various testing all the times and it is the easiest way to get your feet wet in this strange land.

 Follow these [quick steps](unreal_blocks.md).